-News Release — May 26, 2015
+News Release — September 2, 2015

-The fellowships range from one to three months in duration and provide $3,000 of support per month.
-Travel stipends and dissertation fellowships are also awarded.
-The stipends are funded by individual donors and organizations including the Andrew W. Mellon Foundation, the Creekmore and Adele Fath Charitable Foundation, the American Society for Eighteenth-Century Studies and The University of Texas at Austin's Office of Graduate Studies, Schusterman Center for Jewish Studies and program in British Studies.
+The stipends are funded by endowments and annual sponsors, including the Andrew W. Mellon Foundation Research Fellowship Endowment, the Dorot Foundation Postdoctoral Research Fellowships in Jewish Studies, the Creekmore and Adele Fath Charitable Foundation, the Marlene Nathan Meyerson Photography Fellowship Endowment, the Robert De Niro Endowed Fund, the Woodward and Bernstein Endowment, the American Society for Eighteenth-Century Studies, the South Central Modern Language Association, and The University of Texas at Austin's Office of Graduate Studies, Schusterman Center for Jewish Studies and program in British Studies.

 Applicants will be notified of decisions on March 31, 2016.
 Fellowship recipients and their research projects will be listed on the Ransom Center's website.
 Since the fellowship program's inauguration in 1990, the Center has supported the research of more than 1,000 scholars through fellowship awards.